chrislopesdev/TwO_O_Player_Math_Game/README.md

 - If answered incorrectly, update current players score (state), decreasing lives by 1

 ### 3 - Peer and Mentor Review

+When game terminates, next player is most likely the winner

+use a counter, odd questions is player 1, even is player 2

+Loop

+- ask question
+- verify answer (.to_i) -> convert answer to integer
+- check score (lives)
+- change current_player
+-